A Complete Bible Study on Being a Biblical Husband and Father

 By Joshua Andreasen | Founder of Unforsaken

 God has not left the home to personal preference or cultural trends.
-He gives clear instruction for husbands and fathers that is rooted in His design, aimed at love, holiness, stability, and protection.
+He gives clear instruction for husbands and fathers that is rooted in His design and aimed at love, holiness, stability, and protection.
 This study begins with Ephesians 5:22-33, where marriage is presented as a picture that points beyond itself to Christ and the church, and where a husband’s leadership is defined by responsibility, not self-interest.

 For the husband is head of the wife, as also Christ is head of the church; and He is the Savior of the body.
 (Ephesians 5:23)